Houston Dynamo FC: History

 On December 15, 2005, Major League Soccer announced all players and coaches under contract to the Earthquakes would move to Houston.
 The Earthquakes name, colors and competition records were retained by the league for a possible expansion team.
 The San Jose team would take the field in 2008.
-As a result, the Earthquakes suspended operations in 2006 and 2007, while the Dynamo are recognized as a 2006 expansion team.
+As a result, the Earthquakes are regarded as having suspended operations in 2006 and 2007, while the Dynamo are recognized as a 2006 expansion team.

 A ceremony was held outside Houston City Hall on December 16, 2005, to officially announce the franchise's arrival.
 Mayor Bill White joined city council members, Harris County officials, local soccer organizers and fans in welcoming team coach Dominic Kinnear and players Pat Onstad and Wade Barrett with cowboy boots and hats.
 It was disclosed that the team would train and play at the University of Houston's Robertson Stadium on a three-year lease with the university earning a percentage of the revenues from concessions, parking and other sources.

 In an immediate effort to plant roots in the community, AEG president and CEO Tim Leiweke announced former Houston Oilers quarterback Oliver Luck as the team's president and general manager.
 A previous NFL Europe executive, Luck had served as the head of the Harris County-Houston Sports Authority since 2001 and was instrumental in pursuing an MLS team for the city while also overseeing the construction of Daikin Park (home of the Astros), Reliant Stadium (home to the Texans) and the Toyota Center (home to the Rockets) during his tenure.